Guide to Using Your New Wix Studio Website Template

 Adding New Elements and Adjusting Layout

 When working with Wix Studio templates, you’ll likely want to add new elements like buttons, images, or text to make the site your own.
 Understanding how to adjust the layout and use containers, padding, and stacks will help you create a visually appealing and well-structured design.
+You need to be in Full Mode Editor in order to make layout changes.

 Adding New Elements